 By planting trees, we can improve the quality of our water.
 We can provide tree cover, and restabilize the soil in affected places.
 More trees will keep our streams, lakes, and rivers thriving.

 Climate change is partly responsible for the loss of several animal and plant species that are essential for our eco-systems to flourish.
 And there are many more at-risk species.
-As global forests disappear, we can record increasing temperatures, changes in biotic interaction, and lack of protection for wild animals.
+As global forests disappear, we can record increasing temperatures, changes in biotic interaction, and a lack of protection for wild animals.
 By planting more trees, we can reverse these effects and protect our wildlife.

 Planting trees can have a major impact on environments.
 It can help to restore degraded watersheds and mend natural cycles (the carbon cycle, the water cycle, the nitrogen cycle, etc.).
 Often these have been damaged by human activity.